 We aim to identify needs as early as possible by considering parental knowledge of the child, class teacher and support staff's observations, the use of school-based assessment tools and where appropriate, assessments and information from other agencies, such as speech and language therapists, specialist teachers or Educational Therapists.
+Ongoing strategies used will be included as part of quality first teaching, or a graduated approach and will be recorded on the child's individual support plan.
 If it is felt that a pupil needs a significantly higher level of support, the school may suggest asking the local authority to carry out an Education, Health and Care Assessment.
 The SENCO works very closely with parents / carers, teachers and other professionals where it is felt to be necessary.